kriasoft/universal-router/docs/getting-started.md

 $ npm install universal-router --save
 ```

-This module contains a `router.resolve` method that responsible for traversing the list of routes, until it
+This module contains a `Router` class with a single `router.resolve` method that responsible for traversing
-finds the first route matching the provided URL path string and whose action method returns anything
+the list of routes, until it finds the first route matching the provided URL path string and whose action method
-other than `null` or `undefined`.
-Each route is just a plain JavaScript object having `path`, `action`, and
+returns anything other than `null` or `undefined`.
+Each route is just a plain JavaScript object having `path`,
-`children` (optional) properties.
+`action`, and `children` (optional) properties.

 ```js
 import Router from 'universal-router';